cloudflare/cloudflare-docs/products/ssl/src/content/client-certificates/configure-your-mobile-app-or-iot-device.md

 # Configure your mobile app or IoT device

-To configure your Internet-of-things (IoT) device and mobile application to use client certificates with [API Shield™](/firewall/cf-firewall-rules/api-shield), do the following:
+To configure your Internet-of-things (IoT) device and mobile application to use client certificates with [API Shield™](https://developers.cloudflare.com/firewall/cf-firewall-rules/api-shield), follow this workflow:

 * [Create Cloudflare-issued certificates](#create-cloudflare-issued-certificates).
 * [Enable mutual Transport Layer Security (mTLS)](#enable-mtls).